azurewood/capstone/README.md

 ## Design Patterns
 - We share key elements, typically data and functions that can be commonly used by React in frontend and shared by components / page routers.
 For instance, weather collection of cities, App states, busy indicators, user data, authentication token, and such.
-- For the sake of performance issue, html canvas is seperated from React in a way that they don't interfer each other.
+- For the sake of precluding performance issue, html canvas is seperated from React in a way that they don't interfer each other.
 This is to avoid breakdown when heavy computation is undergoing.
+However, we use promises to communicate between the two layers, namly the graphics and web elements.
 - React JS has a limit when it comes to data sharing.
 Those limits are often embodied as timely references, but they are not noticable if heavy computation is avoided or uninterfered.